bkesterbyld/maroon-potato/src/pages/index.md

     title: No Code Data & Logic Prototyping
     subtitle: ''
     content: >
-      Above combines the capabilities of SQL and NoSQL databases with easy low code processing logic.
+      Above combines the capabilities of SQL and NoSQL databases with easy no code processing logic.
 It enables product managers to conceive, test, launch and refine software products and fully control the development cycle.